How To Take Really Good Photos

 Built in apps on your mobile phone are a basic example of this concept.

-Most DSLR and Mirrorless cameras allow you to influence the way your camera processes files.
 This allows you to indicate to your camera the kind of result, within basic parameters, that you want to achieve.

 The theory is that, by doing so, you can achieve better results based on the way most folks would, most often want commonly photographed subjects like portraits or landscapes to look.